 Each day we ask you to lay on a treatment table.
-The radiation therapists help you get into the correct position.
-Often, you will lay on your back with your arms over your head.
-Some women may need to lay on their stomachs.
-This is also called prone breast radiation.
-The first treatment often takes the longest.
+The radiation therapists will help you get into the correct position.
+You will lay on your back with your arms over your head.
+Some people may need to lay on their stomachs.
+The first treatment takes the longest.
 We may use the tiny tattoos that were done at your CT visit to help get you positioned for treatment.
-You have an x-ray, CT, or MRI scan checked by a doctor before we give your first treatment.
+You will need to be uncovered in the breast area during the treatment to help with positioning and monitoring of the setup.
+An x-ray, CT, or MRI scan is checked by a doctor before you get the first treatment.
 You will not feel anything during the treatment.
 Treatment takes about 1-15 minutes.

 Tender and swollen nipple and breast

 There is no special diet.
 Try to eat a well-balanced diet that includes protein.
 Drink 8-12 glasses of fluid a day.
 You can take a multivitamin or calcium supplement daily.
 Avoid high-dose vitamin C, vitamin E, vitamin A, and melatonin.
 These may work against the radiation.

 Skin in treatment sites may become red and irritated.
 It can also become dry and itchy.
 Sometimes, the skin will peel and become moist.
 This happens most often in skin folds and curves.
 Some skin reactions can be painful.
 You can use Tylenol® or ibuprofen for pain.
 If you need something stronger, let us know.

 Use skin care products as directed.
 Report any skin changes you notice.
 If you get a reaction, we will watch it closely.
 We may ask you to change the way you care for your skin.

 Follow these guidelines during and after your treatment until your skin has fully healed.